yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

     $ cd yba_installer_full-{{<yb-version version="stable" format="build">}}/
     ```

-1. Run a preflight check to ensure your environment satisfies the requirements.
+1. Using sudo, run a preflight check to ensure your environment satisfies the requirements.
 Respond with `y` when prompted to create a default configuration.

     ```sh
     $ sudo ./yba-ctl preflight
     ```

-1. If there are no issues, install the software, providing your license.
+1. If there are no issues, using sudo, install the software, providing your license.

     ```sh
     $ sudo ./yba-ctl install -l /path/to/license
     ```

-After the install succeeds, you can immediately start using YBA.
+After the installation succeeds, you can immediately start using YBA.

+If the installation fails due to permissions or lack of sudo privileges, you can re-try after running `yba-ctl clean all` to remove all traces of the previous attempt.

 For more detailed installation instructions and information on how to use YBA Installer to manage your installation, refer to the following sections.